 Claiming that use of electronic cigarettes among young people is reaching “epidemic proportions,” the U.S. Food and Drug Administration has undertaken a range of measures to ensure compliance with laws banning sales to minors and is considering toughening its stance toward manufacturers that fail to prevent widespread youth use of their products.
-JUUL, a new type of e-cigarette, has become so popular among young people that it has already captured nearly half of the e-cigarette market share, according to some reports.
+And in June, 2022, the FDA banned JUUL products, among the most popular types of e-cigarette, from the U.S.

 E-cigarettes, which deliver nicotine by vaporizing it, are considered less harmful than conventional cigarettes because they do not contain tar, the primary cancer-causing substance in tobacco products.
 Still, e-cigarette use has raised a variety of concerns among some health authorities.
 Although e-cigarettes are often touted as a way to help cigarette smokers kick the habit, the U.S. Preventive Services Task Force has found there is “insufficient evidence to recommend for or against [their] use for smoking cessation.”
 Some organizations have expressed concern that e-cigarette use may actually encourage young people to take up smoking.

 The lack of tar doesn’t mean e-cigarettes are entirely free of cancer-causing substances.
 Studies have found a variety of such chemicals—including formaldehyde, toluene, acetaldehyde, and acrolein—as well as heavy metals such as cadmium, lead, nickel, and nitrosamines in e-cigarette aerosols or vapor.
 While the levels of these substances are far lower than in cigarette smoke, the long-term effect of exposure to them is unclear.